 Findings show that regular kratom use is associated with drug dependency, development of withdrawal symptoms, and craving.
 Many regular users acknlowledge difficulty abstaining from kratom use and experience unpleasant symptoms during abstinence periods.
 Physical withdrawal symptoms include anorexia, weight loss, decreased sexual drive, insomnia, muscle spasms and pain, aching in the muscles and bones, jerky movement of the limbs, watery eyes/nose, hot flushes, fever, decreased appetite, and diarrhea.
 Psychological withdrawal symptoms commonly reported are nervousness, restlessness, tension, anger, hostility, aggression, and sadness.
 Long-term addicts are known to become thin and have increased skin pigmentation on their cheeks, due to the capacity of mitragynine to increase the production of melanocytes-stimulating sustance.
 Regular kratom use is also reported to cause psychotic symptoms such as mental confusion, delusion, and hallucination.

 Evidence also suggests that kratom might be a deadly substance when mixed with other compounds.
 Fatalities resulting from the use of a kratom-based product known as “Krypton” have also been reported with 9 documented cases in Sweden.
-Subsequent forensic studies revealed that Krypton contained high amounts of the exogenous pharmaceutical agent O-desmethyltramadol, an opioid analgesic and the main active metabolite of tramadol, which been added to the plant material.
+Subsequent forensic studies revealed that Krypton contained high amounts of the exogenous pharmaceutical agent O-desmethyltramadol, an opioid analgesic and the main active metabolite of tramadol, which had been added to the plant material.
 The presence of this contaminant in some online products is well documented.

-Other “deadly cases” have been reported: one article described a fatal reaction that appeared to be asso- ciated with mixing with propylhexedrine (an ????-agonist and amphetamine-like stimulant, used as decongestant inhalers); another case indicated that a mix of kratom, over-the-counter cold medications, and benzodiazepines was responsible for the death of a 17-year-old boy; a postmortem detection of kratom together with venlafaxine, diphenhydramine, and mirtazapine was found in a 24-year man found unresponsive in bed; a middle aged man in therapy with zopiclone, citalopram, and lamotrigine was found dead at home and postmortem analysis of peripheral blood revealed high concentrations of kratom (mitragynine and 7-hydroxymitragynine) and therapeutic values of the other prescribed compounds.
+Other “deadly cases” have been reported: one article described a fatal reaction that appeared to be asso- ciated with mixing with propylhexedrine (a TAAR1 agonist and amphetamine-like stimulant, used as decongestant inhalers); another case indicated that a mix of kratom, over-the-counter cold medications, and benzodiazepines was responsible for the death of a 17-year-old boy; a postmortem detection of kratom together with venlafaxine, diphenhydramine, and mirtazapine was found in a 24-year man found unresponsive in bed; a middle aged man in therapy with zopiclone, citalopram, and lamotrigine was found dead at home and postmortem analysis of peripheral blood revealed high concentrations of kratom (mitragynine and 7-hydroxymitragynine) and therapeutic values of the other prescribed compounds.
 The nature and prevalence of potentially lethal drug interactions is unknown at this time.

 Pharmacology and Identification of Kratom Constituents

 7-hydroxymitragynine, a minor constituent (2%) of M. speciosa, when isolated demonstrates a potent antinociceptive (pain relieving) activity in mice.
-It is now considered to be a major contributory factor for the analgesic properties of M. speciosa due to its selectivity for ????- and ????-opioid receptors.
+It is now considered to be a major contributory factor for the analgesic properties of M. speciosa due to its selectivity for mu- and kappa-opioid receptors.
 The potency of 7-hydroxymitragynine is 13- and 46-fold higher than morphine and mitragynine, respectively.
 This might be one of the main pharmacological markers of kratom’s quality and potency.
 Recent studies further revealed how complex is kratom’s pharmacology, involving a ????-opioid and dopamine D1 receptors interaction in its various effects.

 Serotonergic and adrenergic pathways have also been involved in the effects of mitragynine, mostly due to its broad affinity to different receptors, further contributing to the complexity of the drug.
 Indeed, the pharmacological mechanisms responsible for stimulant activity are yet to be clearly established.